 Smart pills contain microscopic IoT sensors that can track whether a patient has ingested their medication.
 They can send alerts to mobile devices and remind patients to take medication on time, ensure the right dosage, and inform doctors while prescribing future medication.
 Patients and medical professionals can access this information through their smartphones to track patient health and take action when needed.

-4. Hospital Inventory Management
+4. Hospital Asset Tracking

 Hospitals have an ongoing supply of medicines that are manually counted and updated in the database.
 This is time-consuming and there is a possibility of human errors during documentation.
-The use of RFID tags can streamline this process by automating hospital inventory management.
+The use of RFID tags can streamline this process by automating hospital asset tracking and management.
 Staff can read the labels on hospital drugs using handheld scanners and instantly update their records.
 Verifying the authenticity of the drugs is also a major issue because of the proliferation of counterfeit medicines.
 Hospitals need to be extra careful and use RFID tags to authenticate their medicine supply.
 IoT-enabled hospital asset tracking solutions can be used to set up a minimum threshold level to avoid inventory shortages.
 Automatic purchase orders are triggered every time this level is reached.

 5. Updating Patient Records